emilyrenee/good-deeds/README.md

 3. ```nodemon```

 Once it is up and running, you will be able to:
-* create a profile
+* create a volunteer user profile
 * login in to your profile
 * update profile information
-* and deactivate your account
+* and deactivate your user account